Computational-Plant-Science/pycyapi/README.md

 # plantit

-A CLI & Python library for high-throughput phenotyping on HPC/HTC clusters and the CyVerse cloud Data Store.
+A CLI & Python library for high-throughput phenotyping on HPC/HTC clusters and the CyVerse Cloud.

 - Generate job scripts and launch container workflows on a remote cluster with a single command.
 - Add the [`plantit-action`](https://github.com/Computational-Plant-Science/plantit-action) to a GitHub Actions workflow for continuous, reproducible analysis.